 What Does Visual Acuity Mean?

-There are many safe and affordable choices available for those in need of vision correction.
-They include:
+There are many safe and affordable choices:

 Eyeglasses are the most traditional form.
 They bend light to improve your sight.
 They’re practical, affordable, and safe.